Comparisons

 You have three options, each with different cost implications:

-3. Internal Salesforce Team -- If you have a strong Salesforce admin, some configuration can be done in-house.
+3. Internal Salesforce Team - If you have a strong Salesforce admin, some configuration can be done in-house.
 But Conga requires specialized knowledge beyond standard Salesforce administration.

 What's NOT Included in Basic Implementation

 This is where many teams get caught off guard.
-Conga's standard implementation typically excludes capabilities most buyers assume are included: core Salesforce training, clause playbook creation, data migration, dynamic template sections (If/Then), SSO configuration, third-party e-signature integration (DocuSign, Adobe Sign), upgrades of existing Conga products, third-party system integrations beyond Salesforce, and custom workflows.
+Conga's standard implementation typically excludes capabilities many assume are included: core Salesforce training, clause playbook creation, data migration, dynamic template sections (If/Then), SSO configuration, third-party e-signature integration (DocuSign, Adobe Sign), upgrades of existing Conga products, third-party system integrations beyond Salesforce, and custom workflows.

 1. Salesforce Dependency